Needium66/Cybersecurity/README.md

 Example: "-rw-r--r--" means i am a read and write owner of a file but can execute. the - in the front means it is a file, the rw means the file or directory owner can read or write, the group owner means can only read, while the last means it is only a read info. so i can only read. i can only write, if i am put in group, where i am the file owner. e.g wheel group.
 So to allow me to be able to write read and execute on new.txt file that currently has this kind of permission, i need to use a command called change mode (chmod)- in 2 ways: chmod 777 new.txt - numbering system will give it read, write and execute for every single thing.
 OR chmod +x new.txt - it means i can use "execute" on that file. the file color code will change to green (shows you can execute on a file). it will give the permission to all the 3 groups. it becomes "-rwx-rx--rx". you need this permission i.e a file to be executable if you want to run a script e.g bash script.
+To add a user- run "adduser Jide" and enter a password for it. e.g know the credentials of a new user to be added to populate this.
+If you are not a root user, you won't be able to perform this process successfully.
+In order to execute this command, you need to be a root user, so you can run "sudo su" temporarily to be a root user and execute it or enable a root account with "sudo passwd" and run the subsequent commands. adduser - to add a new user permissions. sudo su - switch to root temporarily sudo passwd - password to enable a root account. cat /etc/passwd - to access the important file to view users and their permissions to perform actions on directories or files.
+You find the users that are on the machine at the bottom, other than root. e.g jide is in group 1000 now.
+For "Pentesting" , we are only concerned about the "root user" and the "users on the machine". cat /etc/shadow - To look at the shadow file.
+To get the "hash" for root user at the top and other users on the machine at the bottom e.g jide in my own case.
+The hashes can be cracked.
+You can use a tool called "unshadowing" to crack it.
+You will combine the hash for root in shadow file and passwd file or combine the the two files ( use hashes or files), and "it takes the root and places the 'hash' in the shadow file in place of the x in passwd file and runs the rest(the remaining part of hash) out in the remaining part of the root in the password file.
+It should crack.
+To crack someone's password or root password use this- combinantion of shadow file and passwd file or combinantion of hash and x will give you what the root password is or combination of hash for Jide and password for Jide.
+Note: Important
+etc passwd file contains the passwords /etc/passwd etc shadow file contains the hashes /etc/shadow su - to switch user su jide - to switch user to jide.
+Permissions will be denied if user is switched to jide and jide tries to cat the /etc/shadow file because jide is not a root user. not part of the "sudoers" file. jide needs to be in the sudoers file to be able to carry out this permission.
+/var/log# cat auth.log - to check for a "reported user trying to access the machine info" the funny "you will be reported" message